wirl-ice/iceberg-beacon-track-database-tools/README.md

 ## Licence

-This software is licenced under ???
-See `LICENSE` file for details. (to come)
+This software is licenced under GNU General Public License v3 See `LICENSE` file for details.

 ## References